4 min read

 Request your company's NIF

 The NIF (Tax Identification Number) must be processed within the month following the date of incorporation of the company.
 This is a mandatory requirement for individuals and legal entities that carry out commercial activities in the European Economic Area.
-Without a NIF, invoices cannot be issued and received.
+Without an NIF, invoices cannot be issued or received.

 Social security registration